zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 # Removing the shift

-The solution we've came up with so far requires two 64-bit multiplies and a shift.
+The solution we've come up with so far requires two 64-bit multiplies and a shift.
 Is that the best we can do, or can we try to remove the shift?

 Well, we can't remove the shift as it is - Z3 will happily tell us that it's impossible to find a magic constant that will move bits from the end of a number into the beginning (although it's also obvious without Z3).
 However, by using a 128-bit multiplication instruction, we can adjust the magic constant such that the 8 bit result lands into the top 64-bit half of the product.
 This can be accessed conveniently on GCC/clang with the `__int128` extension, resulting in the following code: